In the end, Bielema listened to Mom: 'She knows I love to coach'

 Two days after the unexpected death of his mom, Marilyn, the Illinois coach was back on the field with his team against Michigan.

-"I made the decision really during the day Friday that this was something I was going to do," Bielema said after No. 3 Michigan's 19-17 victory on Saturday.
-"Very emotional time and I'm still just on the high of the football game.
-I've had tremendous support from my family first and foremost and also from my family here at the University of Illinois, from our players.
-I've definitely felt the love all day.
+“I made the decision really during the day Friday that this was something I was going to do,” Bielema said after No. 3 Michigan’s 19-17 victory on Saturday.
+“Very emotional time.
+I’ve had tremendous support from my family first and foremost and also from my family here at the University of Illinois, from our players.
+I’ve definitely felt the love all day.

 “It’s going to be a rough couple days.”